TimeToDie2/TimeToDie2.github.io/usage.md

 ## Why does this page exist

-`bigrat.monster` is created just for a joke.
+`thebigrat.com` is created just for a joke.
 The domain may expire when I forgot about it, or when I run out of money.

 ## Some things you need to know